ali-rantakari/icalBuddy/examples/examples.markdown

 Specific properties can be excluded by using the `-eep` (or `--excludeEventProperties`) and `-etp` (or `--excludeTaskProperties`) arguments.
 Here we exclude the URL properties.

 In order to keep all properties (location, notes, date/time etc.) of the same events/tasks on the same line we set the value `"/ » /"` for the `-ps` (or `--propertySeparators`) argument.
-This means that icalBuddy should separate all properties with the string ` » ` (the slashes at the beginning and the end are just the separator characters -- see the [man page][man] for more info).
+This means that icalBuddy should separate all properties with the string ` » ` (the slashes at the beginning and the end are just the separator characters &mdash; see the [man page][man] for more info).

 •-----------------------------------